owenCocjin/BashTools/README.md

 ## Usage:

-- After installing, you can run any of the following as commands.
-Each one has a help menu (normally -h):
+- After installing, you can run any of the following as commands:
 	* cl
+	* fillSpaces
+	* n
+	* resetWifi
 	* stickynotes
+	* wttr